 The Sukin ‘signature scent’ has high hints of citrus and vanilla create an uplifting blend.
 The scent is easily unisex with the base notes of vanilla grounding the mandarin orange.
-Vanillin is a synthetic alternative of vanilla bean, which may have been added to enhance the vanilla component of the scent, which for some, could be overpowering.
+Vanillin is a synthetic alternative of vanilla bean, which may have been added to enhance the vanilla, as this is a difficult scent to achieve through natural sources.

 The texture is a gel and forms a gentle lather when in contact with water.